oobecomau/desktop.gov.au/docs/blueprint/platform.md

 - Enterprise Applications - The registration of Microsoft and Third-party enterprise applications.
 The registration requires information regarding the name, publisher, permissions, authentication configuration and Redirect URIs (Uniform Resource Identifier) to be provided.
 - App Registrations – The registration of custom-built enterprise applications.
 The registration requires information regarding the name, Application Identifier (APP ID), permissions, authentication configuration and Redirect URIs (Uniform Resource Identifier) to be provided.

-Where an Agency has already determined that a HYBRID solution is required, [additional considerations](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/plan-hybrid-identity-design-considerations-overview) will apply and these should also be reviewed.
+Where an organisation has already determined that a HYBRID solution is required, [additional considerations](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/plan-hybrid-identity-design-considerations-overview) will apply and these should also be reviewed.

 Azure AD Design Decisions for all agencies and implementation types.